Portfolio Projects

 MODIFY AND CUSTOMIZE!

 This is a standard IK/FK rig with a stretchy IK Spine and a Heel-Ball-Toe setup for the feet.
 A perfect base to use as is or to build upon!We used the base rig for the main character in SPITE: Threads of Fate, (and for all the enemies).
 We saved lots of time doing this, and could simply add desired features on top of the base rig.
-In this case we added a joint for her hammer.
+In this case we added a joints for her hammer.

 HIGHLIGHT INTRO